mattva01/schooltool/src/schooltool/traverser/README.txt

 -------------

 A more interesting case to consider is a traverser for a container.
-If you really dislike the Zope 3 traversal namespace notation ``++namespace`` and you can control the names in the container, then the pluggable traverser will also provide a viable solution.
+If you really dislike the Zope 3 traversal namespace notation ``++namespace++`` and you can control the names in the container, then the pluggable traverser will also provide a viable solution.
 Let's say we have a container

     >>> from zope.app.container.interfaces import IContainer
     >>> class IMyContainer(IContainer):